15 hours funded childcare places for three and four year olds

 Free lunches discontinued

-From the 1 April 2017 free school meals for Early Years children has no longer been available.
-This is due to changes in funding.
+From 1 April 2017 free school meals for early years children has no longer been available due to changes in funding.

 - on the Citizens Portal

-This is for the purpose of Pupil Premium and future free school meal applications when your child is at an eligible age (this is dependant on eligible benefits).
+This is for the purpose of Pupil Premium and future free school meal applications when your child is at an eligible age (this is dependent on eligible benefits).